yumium/tech_notes/C++/A gentle introduction to C++.md

 } object_name;
 ```

-Classes = A collection of members.
-Like Struct, but also have function members + access specifiers.
+Classes = A collection of members

+Semantically class and struct are basically identical, except default access and inheritence is public in structs, private in classes